-With the exception of LM Catalog Orders received via Exostar, whether Seller ships material to Fort Worth, Marietta or Palmdale or other LM facilities as directed by Buyer, or other Supplier (other than Seller), or subcontractor, or Buyer's Logistics Provider, or Buyer's non-U.S. Government Customers, seller shall ensure that all materials shipped shall be accompanied by a standard commercial packing sheet located on the outside of the carton.
+With the exception of LM Catalog Orders received via Exostar, the Seller shall ensure that all materials shipped shall be accompanied by a standard commercial packing sheet located on the outside of the carton.
 Seller's packing sheet number shall not exceed 12 characters.